Community Programs

 Originally developed for a neighborhood nonprofit, The Listening Program is a replicable framework for person-centered drop-in peer support – the kind that doesn’t require professional staff, doesn’t medicalize the people it serves, and actually builds community rather than just managing it.

-Download the Listening Program handbook here.
+Download The Listening Program handbook here.

 Cooking with Confidence